bogdan/furi/README.md

 ## TODO

-* rfc3986 validation
-* mailto protocol
-* escaping in path
+* Improve URI.join algorithm to match the one used in Addressible library

 ## Contributing